This post was contributed to the VidCruiter Blog from Reuben Yonatan, founder and CEO of GetVolP.

 5. You Can Share Your Screen with an Interviewee

-If you are conducting a video interview, one great tool is screen sharing.
+If you are video interviewing someone, one great tool is screen sharing.
 The two of you can both see a relevant website, review a resume line by line, or any other task that requires two or more people to share information in real time.

 6. Learning Starts Before You Even Walk In the Door

 Onboarding, which is the process of teaching your new hires the way things work in your office, is expensive if you use the old equation “time = money.”
 During that early period, you’re slowing down your other employees to teach and paying the employee to learn with little output.
 Even worse, some new hires drop out right away.
 Video recruiting software can cut down on that time by showing the candidates how your office functions, and what the responsibilities are.
 A resume can’t measure soft skills, but test scripts and skill checks give you a way to predict how your candidate will behave in a real problem-solving situation.

 Video recruiting software, like most cloud-based products, integrates with your online calendar of choice.
 You can access it from anywhere, and if you have a public calendar, other members of your team can as well.
 You can automate reminders and notifications and send them to yourself, your candidate, and anyone else involved in the interview process.